kymppi/filehost/README.md

 - postgres
 - RSS Feed for profiles and collections?
 Is there any format for this?
 - remove/edit photo metadata, for example EXIF
+  - render MAP if EXIF data exists for photo
 - Any other ideas?
 Feel free to open issues about them.